 Outlook Web Access (OWA) is the web-based equivalent of the Outlook application and it works on the browser.
 It’s the look and feels that is similar to the Outlook and gives you the flexibility of accessing your mailboxes irrespective of your location and the need for the presence on Outlook on the computer.

-The user will find the majority of the functional aspects of the Outlook present in the OWA like a familiar interface and all the properties required to maintain the professional email communication.
+The user will find the majority of the functional aspects of the Outlook present in the OWA like a familiar interface and all the properties required to maintaining the professional email communication.

 The user can find the OWA mailbox by following the unified login page, choosing the webmail, and then input the username and password.